 In addition to the general statutory duties outlined above, the Companies Act 2006 and other sources of legislation (e.g., employment, health, and safety, licensing, data protection, environmental), as well as any service contract that may exist, impose a number of important obligations on a company director.

 These additional duties, many of which are administrative in nature, arise from a director’s responsibility to ensure that the company itself adheres to its statutory obligations.
 They include:

 Within three months of starting to trade, a limited company must register with HMRC for Corporation Tax.
 This can be done online.
 It may also be necessary to register the company for other business taxes and HMRC services, such as VAT, PAYE, and the Construction Industry Scheme (CIS).

-If your VAT-taxable turnover exceeds £85,000 in a rolling 12-month period, or you want to register voluntarily, Quality Company Formations includes a VAT Registration Service with our Complete Package.
+If your VAT-taxable turnover exceeds £85,000 (2023/24 VAT registration threshold) in a rolling 12-month period, or you want to register voluntarily, Quality Company Formations includes a VAT Registration Service with our Fully Inclusive Package.

 - shareholders or guarantors